 Some of my fellow LVT advocates have suggested to me that one of our most important tasks is to convince people on the right of the benefits of land value taxation – no easy task given the way the idea is frequently attacked and distorted by the right-wing press and conservative politicians.

 However, there are several politicians, economists, journalists and think tanks on the conservative and libertarian right who have supported the idea.
-I thought it might be handy to put together a collection of articles, along with extracts, and videos supporting LVT from a right-wing perspective that can be shown to sceptics on the right, as well as perhaps to give us an insight into the arguments that may be useful in trying to convince such people.
+I thought it might be handy to put together a collection of articles, along with extracts, and videos supporting LVT from a right-wing perspective that can be shown to sceptics on the right, as well as perhaps to give us an insight into the arguments that may be useful in furthering our cause.

 I’ve focused on people on the right who happen to be LVT supporters here, rather than LVT supporters who happen to be right-wing.
 I’ve also chosen to stick to more modern times, rather than go back to the days of Adam Smith (although Smith’s views are included in the article on Geo-libertarianism).
 A couple of the sources do not exactly provide ringing endorsements for full taxation of all land, but do at least accept some aspects of LVT.
 If anyone spots something that I’ve missed then please let me know.
 Links to all sources provided.